xpack/web-doxygen/website/docs/api/classes/htmldocvisitor.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>Escape basic entities to produce a valid CDATA attribute value, assume that the outer quoting will be using the double quote ". <a href="#a2f5320a8c0aa3d9f5af4129d7edda49c">More...</a></p>
+Escape basic entities to produce a valid CDATA attribute value, assume that the outer quoting will be using the double quote ". <a href="#a2f5320a8c0aa3d9f5af4129d7edda49c">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">